 The published literature lacks a consistent definition of what constitutes clinically-significant unintended weight loss.
 A loss of body weight of ≥5% in ≤6 months is often employed for this purpose 2.
 Although in the context of lymphoma, the presence of weight loss, as one of the B symptoms, is defined as a loss of body weight of ≥10% within six months 3.

-Although severe weight loss (in adults) is almost always a feature of cachexia, the latter term refers specifically to a complex metabolic syndrome seen in the context of malignancy and other chronic diseases in which there is severe decrease in muscle bulk (sarcopenia) 5.
+Although severe weight loss (in adults) is almost always a feature of cachexia, the latter term refers specifically to a complex metabolic syndrome seen in the context of malignancy and other chronic diseases in which there is severe decrease in skeletal muscle bulk (sarcopenia) 5.

 Unintentional weight loss

 - alcohol excess

 - surgery: bariatric surgery, cosmetic surgery (e.g. liposuction)